Complex semisimple quantum groups and representation theory: Complex semisimple quantum groups

 \subsection{The quantized universal enveloping algebra of a complex group}

-In this paragraph we introduce the quantized universal enveloping algebra of the complex quantum group $ G_q $ and discuss some related constructions and results.
+In this section we introduce the quantized universal enveloping algebra of the complex quantum group $ G_q $ and discuss some related constructions and results.
 We keep our general assumptions from the previous section.

 Recall that the group algebra $ \DF(G_q) $ can be identified with the Drinfeld double

 with respect to the canonical pairing between $ \DF(K_q) $ and $ \CF^\infty(K_q) $.

 \begin{prop} The linear map $ \iota: \DF(G_q) \rightarrow \M(\DF(K_q) \otimes \DF(K_q)) $ given by